eclipse-kura/kura/_posts/wires/2017-05-02-kura-wires-dbfilter.md

 * table.name : the name of the table to be created.
 * maximum.table.size : the size of the table.
 * cleanup.records.keep : the number of records in the table to keep while performing a cleanup operation.
+* DbService Target Filter : the database instance to be used.

 The DB Filter component, instead, can run a custom SQL query on the Kura database.
 It can be configured as follows:

 * sql.view : SQL to be executed to build a view.
 * cache.expiration.interval : cache validity in seconds.
 When the cache expires, it will cause a new read in the database.
+* DbService Target Filter : the database instance to be used.
+* emit.empty.result : defines if the envelope should be emitted even if the query return an empty result.

 The following procedure will create a wire graph that collects data from a simulated OPC/UA server, stores them in a table using the DB Store component and publishes them on the cloud platform.
 Moreover, the DB Filter is used to read from the database and write data to the OPC/UA server based on the read values.